|Vintage Pulp||Jun 5 2018|

 There's nothing here you won't find in other 1970s revenge sexploitation flicks except lots of slo-mo, but for Lindberg's fans—among them Quentin Tarantino, who borrowed the eyepatch look for Daryl Hannah when he made Kill Bill—this is probably a must-see.
 As a side note, you'll sometimes find Lindberg referenced as a porn actress because of this movie.
 BAV Film made two versions, one with x-rated inserts and one without.
 The explicit stuff was done by a stand-in.
 Or a lay-in.
 In an interview Lindberg once said the hardest part of her career was resisting the constant pressure to do porn.
-We suspect this was a film she had in mind when she said that.
-After premiering in France at the Cannes Film Festival in 1973 and later playing in Sweden, Thriller: A Cruel Picture first opened eyes in the U.S. today in 1974.
+We suspect this was a film she had in mind.
+After premiering in France at the Cannes Film Festival in 1973, Thriller: A Cruel Picture first opened eyes in the U.S. today in 1974.